 Hi, my name is Jatin!

-I am an action-oriented Product Designer based on planet Earth in the Solar System .
+I am a Product Designer at T-mobile based in the DC metro area.

-I possess a diverse set of experience that includes UX designer for an EdTech startup, Augmented reality game designer/developer, UX researcher (accessibility) and UI/front-end developer.
+I possess a diverse set of experience that includes leading the CX for T-mobile for business, UX design for SoGo Survey at K12 Insight: an EdTech startup, designing an Augmented reality game, UX research (accessibility) for ride sharing apps and as a front-end developer.

 With product design, I strive to create experiences that are engaging (taking principles from game design), accessible (everyone in this world is disabled at some point in their lives) and technically feasible (using my development background).